 6. Could it be sold off later to another company?

 Think about it; you never plant a tree right up against a house.
-The tree will hopefully have large roots.
-You wouldn’t want to plant it close to a foundation or next to another tree.
+The tree will hopefully have extensive roots.
+You wouldn’t want to plant it close to a foundation or another tree.
 When an idea has that kind of potential, you plant it far enough away for it to have room to grow and become a mature tree without hindrances from surrounding obstacles.
-Ideally, it would be far enough away that you could dig around it to transplant it to another yard if you wanted or needed.
+Ideally, it would be far enough away that you could dig around it to transplant it to another yard if you wanted or needed it.
 The same is with ideas that spring up from within a company that may become its own mature business someday.